clubcompy/writings.clubcompy.com/blog/content/blog/hype-reflect-iterate.md

 In the Iterate Phase, we'll hide with social media turned down, and implement the next planned feature(s).

-Part of the time we spend in the iteration phase must include releasing new features into the production environment.
-This will include updates to our documentation website
+Part of the time we spend in the Iterate phase must include releasing new features into the production environment.
+This will include updates to our documentation website.

 ### Reality Check